Obesity & Weight Loss - Symptoms, Causes & Treatment

 Tackling obesity is largely down to dietary changes, but increasing physical activity is also important for maintaining a healthy body weight.
-It is advised that adults should do a minimum of 150 minutes of moderate-intensity exercise every week.
+It's the advice that adults should do a minimum of 150 minutes of moderate-intensity exercise every week.
 That’s any type of activity that increases your heart rate, such as:

 - Brisk walking

 The trick is to find an activity you genuinely enjoy doing.
 There’s no point in wasting money on a gym membership if you don’t enjoy going to the gym.
 Discover a different way to exercise that you can stick to, even if it’s just something as simple as walking.

 NHS weight management service

 If you’ve struggled to implement the lifestyle changes necessary to tackle obesity by yourself, the NHS has tiered weight management services to help.

 Obesity is a difficult condition to tackle alone, so here’s no shame in seeking medical help.
 There are plenty of options available to help you along your weight loss journey.

 Tier 1 - Community & local council initiatives

 The first tier is about finding the right support available to help you create positive lifestyle changes.